Background Check Policies and Procedures

 Background Check Components

-• The CCL background check has 9 components which encompass 4 in-state checks, 2 national checks, and 3 inter-state checks.
+• The background check has 9 components which encompass 4 in-state checks, 2 national checks, and 3 inter-state checks.

 • The Utah checks are: